Randomblock1/randomblock1.github.io/_posts/2021-01-10-eth-mining.md

 First, set a memory overclock.
 My GTX 1660 SUPER went up to 1300 while still being stable, but I’d recommend to start at 600 and increase by 200 until it becomes unstable, then reduce it by 100 until it’s stable again.
 Simply set an overclock, hit Apply, and wait 5 minutes to see if your miner crashes or has errors.
 If all is good, increase it until it crashes or errors, then decrease it until it’s all good again.

 After you find a good memory overclock, set a power limit.
 The minimum varies, so you should run “nvidia-info” or “radeon-info” on your rig to get the minimum wattage.
 For me, it was 70W, so I set the limit to 75W.
-T-Rex will tell you the hashes per watt efficiency.
+T-Rex ETH Miner will tell you the hashes per watt efficiency.
 Higher is better, so tweak it a bit until you’re happy.
 I got up to 400 kilo hashes per watt, which is WAY better than when it was not overclocked at around 250 kilo hashes per watt.
+Faster and more efficient?
+Yep, that's why overclocking is important.

 Once you’re all done with that, you can leave your miner be.
-I had mine turn off all the RGB stuff connected to it at startup, since I use it as a gaming computer.
+I had mine turn off all the RGB stuff connected to it at startup using OpenRGB, since I mainly use it for gaming.

 You can monitor your miner with the HiveOS app, and see how much ETH has yet to be paid out through the Ethermine website.
 Ethermine will also give you a estimate of how much you can make every day, week, or month.
 It gives me an estimate of $2 every day or $60 every month.

 Now, if I leave it for 3 months, it will give me about what I paid for it, including electricity, which is great!
-A 100% return on investment within 3 months, and that’s if Ethereum stays at $1000.
-If Ethereum goes up in value, mining gets even more profitable.
+A 100% return on investment within 4 months, and that’s if Ethereum stays at $3000.
+If Ethereum goes up in value, and you haven't sold it, mining gets even more profitable.